Strips battery tested and verified by Qoitech

 The expected battery life of IoT products depends on battery capacity and hardware setup, but also to a large extent on system behavior.
 In order to verify expected battery life, testing must be carried out on a live system.
 Testing should be minimally invasive, and correctly capture and present how the system behaves during a representative time period.

-This case study outlines the results of Strips by Sensitive battery life tested using the Otii system by Qoitech – an easy-to-use, affordable tool for energy optimization in apps and IoT devices.
+This case study outlines the results of Strips battery life tested using the Otii system by Qoitech – an easy-to-use, affordable tool for energy optimization in apps and IoT devices.

 Strips, developed and marketed by Sensative AB, are wireless magnetic sensors that invisibly mount on windows and doors to indicate if they are open or closed.
 They are battery powered and communicate using the Z-Wave network protocol.